jeremycastelli/Wordpress-new-project-config/readme.md

 - Remove Hello Dolly plugin
 - Fetch H5BP server-configs .htaccess
 - Create a database with your project name
-- Prompt you for a table prefix and configure wp-config.php
+- Prompt you for a table prefix
+- Configure wp-config.php and change update salt strings
+- Create a wp-config-local.php file for local database parameters
+- Exclude wp-config-local.php in .gitignore and Sublime ftp config file
 - Create a Sublime text 2 project config file (projectName.sublime-project)
 - Configure .sublime-project file with 3 folders :
 	- your theme
 	- plugins
 	- everything (it will be helpfull for the 1st migration on a remote server)
+- Prompt you if you want to configure ftp for Sublime text 2
-- Create a Sublime text 2 sFTP config file sftp-config.json in each previous folder.
+- Create a Sublime text 2 sFTP config file sftp-config.json in each folder.
 - Create a new project in codeKit
 - Launch your project in Sublime text 2
 - Open your newly created wordpress website in your favourite browser